 The operating environment it’s really tough.
 It’s not only for us, but for any small or medium size business.
 Let me give you an example.
 Myanmar starts to boom and all landlords put the rent up.
 If you are a small or medium business you have to put down one year rent ahead, that’s before you buy anything else, decoration, equipment.
 The amount of investment becomes very, very high.
 How to create a small business without taking such a risk?
 Especially in the beverage industry where the margin is very small, nobody gets rich with that, unless you do alcohol.
 Bakery, café … you don’t make big money.

 To survive, despite the hard conditions, you need first and foremost to be able to learn from your own experience...

 We need to reflect backward what were the lessons to learn.
 It hasn’t been a straight line of progression.
 What have we learned?
 What are the best ways to go forward?
 We always think about our program, what works, what doesn’t work, what could we do differently, even in terms of our model: is it the best model?
 What do we need to do to make it better?
 What do we truly know it works and can be replicated?

 … and enjoy what you are doing.

 Have fun.
 I really like my job.
-I have some terrible days just as everybody else, but at the end of the day I really enjoy what I’m doing, I feel good about it and I see it has impact on women who participate in our course.
+I have some terrible days just like everybody else, but at the end of the day I really enjoy what I’m doing, I feel good about it and I see it has an impact on women who participate in our course.
 They change their lives.
 If you want to do something good, I wish you fun doing that.
-Anything what is valuable has to be fun.
+Anything that is valuable has to be fun.